 Due to the nature of exercise, this isn't too shocking.
 After all, how often do you find yourself sitting on machines or lying on mats at the gym?
 Shared equipment can be full of acne-causing oils and bacteria, according to the American Academy of Dermatology Association (AADA).
 It's crucial that you disinfect and wipe equipment before and after use.

 To prevent body acne, look for workout clothing that's lightweight and breathable, recommends the AADA.
-Other types of clothing that's not suited for working out can cause acne to thrive, as it tends to trap heat and sweat on your skin.
+Other types of clothing that are not suited for working out can cause acne to thrive, as they tend to trap heat and sweat on your skin.
 So, look for lighter layers that can help wick sweat off the body.

 Your Skin Becomes More Acne-Prone

 Unfortunately, makeup-clogged pores and acne tend to go hand-in-hand.
 When your pores are clogged with makeup, trapped bacteria grows pretty quickly in the glands, according to the Center for Young Women's Health.

 Eventually, the trapped bacteria will cause the clogged pore to burst.
 The bacteria can spread to other areas of the face, potentially leading to different types of acne, such as whiteheads, blackheads and cyst-like pimples, per the Center for Young Women's Health.

 Different parts of your face are also more and less prone to blemishes.
 "The forehead and cheeks may be more prone to acne as there is a greater density of oil glands here," Dr. Chen says.
 "So, acne and skin inflammations are the biggest worries here."